An official website of the United States government

 Texting is a way of life.
 Here are some tips for talking to your kids about texting.

-This guide offers practical tips and ideas for getting the conversation started with kids about social networking, privacy, mobile devices, computer security, and dealing with cyberbullying.
+This guide offers practical advice and ideas for getting the conversation started with kids about social networking, privacy, mobile devices, computer security, and dealing with cyberbullying.

 Read about parental control options for those who want to monitor or limit their kids’ online activity.